Socorro, New Mexico: Highways

+Rail

+Freight service is provided by a BNSF line from Belen, New Mexico to El Paso, Texas.
+Passenger service ceased in 1968, when ATSF (BNSF’s predecessor) cancelled its El Pasoan train.

 Airport

 The Socorro airport, located on the southern edge of the city, received scheduled airline service by Continental Airlines in the early 1950s.
 A Douglas DC-3 aircraft provided a daily northbound flight to Albuquerque (that went on to Denver after several stops) and a southbound flight to El Paso with stops at Truth or Consequences and Las Cruces.
 Zia Airlines, a small commuter airline, also made on-demand flag stops at the Socorro airport on their flights between Albuquerque and Las Cruces in the mid 1970s.
 The airport remains in use as a general aviation facility with several based aircraft.

 In popular culture

-Socorro was among the locations in the movie Alice Doesn't Live Here Anymore (1974), though in a somewhat derogatory sense, as Ellen Burstyn's character decides to leave the town for a new beginning elsewhere.
-The aftermath scene of Burstyn's character's husband's fatal traffic accident at the beginning of the film, although implied as being in Socorro, was actually filmed in Tucson.

-The Roger Corman movie Gas-s-s-s (1971) was filmed in and around Socorro, including a scene using the New Mexico Tech golf carts.

-Actress Jodie Foster stayed in Socorro while filming the movie Contact (1997) at the Very Large Array fifty miles west of the city.
-Based on the map that was faxed to Jodie Foster's character (Dr. Eleanor Arroway) in the film, the Socorro airport was also the location of meeting between Dr. Arroway and S.R.
-Hadden.

-12 Strong (2018) had several scenes recorded in Socorro, NM due to how similar the terrain was to Afghanistan.
-Filming specifically took place on M Mountain for several days, among the Energetic Materials Research and Testing Center's bomb range.
-50 extras from Socorro and surrounding areas were used in several scenes in the film.
-Originally titled "Horse Soldiers", filming also took place in White Sands National Monument, and Fort Bliss.
-During this time, production crew and actors were seen in Socorro as they mostly stayed in local hotels, and ate out at local restaurants.
+12 Strong (2018) includes several scenes set in Afghanistan that were recorded in the Socorro area, including several days of filming at M Mountain within the Energetic Materials Research and Testing Center's bomb range.
+Fifty extras from Socorro and surrounding areas appeared in several scenes in the film.
+Filming also took place at White Sands National Monument and Fort Bliss.
+During this time, most of the production crew and actors on the film (made with the working title Horse Soldiers) stayed at hotels in Socorro and ate at local restaurants.
 Chris Hemsworth was spotted at the Socorro Springs restaurant and New Mexico Institute of Mining and Technology's gym.